 Note: Flow Monitor will not work properly if the arrow is pointing up.
 Make sure the arrow is pointing toward the female end (see picture).
 If it is not, remove the 4 screws and turn the black portion of Flow Monitor 180°.
 Reinsert screws and tighten.

 Step 7.
 Re-connect the cold water supply line:

-Screw hot water supply line onto the Flow Monitor.
+Screw cold water supply line onto the Flow Monitor.

 Plug new pump into the Pump Manager and plug the Pump Manager into a properly grounded 110 vAC outlet.

-Note: Route the cord away from any vents on gas, propane or oil fired water heaters.
+Note: Route the cord away from any vents on gas, propane or oil fired water heaters, if necessary.